Teodor92/Project-Company-Life/specification/index.md

 # Project Company Life

-This document serves as a general overview of the all the topics related to the construction of the project in question.
+This document serves as a general overview of all the topics related to the construction of the project in question.

 ## General description